 When I first met Sarah Rose Mattingly, I immediately began calling her Becky.
-I had always wanted to have a good friend named Becky and she walked right into it.
-It took some of my other friends several years to learn that Becky was not actually her real name.
+I had always wanted to have a friend named Becky and she walked right into it.
+It took some of my other friends several years to learn that Becky was not her real name.

 It actually feels kind of strange to me that she is referred to in this magazine as “Sarah Mattingly.”
 That honestly does not seem like the same person.